 If you don’t have a GoPro or prefer not to bring yours, you can rent a camera.
 And you’ll get a memory card to take home with you too.
 When we visited, it was only $20 for the GoPro rental and memory card purchase.
 We thought this was an excellent deal!

 On the zipline tour, you’re also welcome to take as many photos on your cell phone as you’d like.
-But you’ll need a way to secure your phone while riding the lines.
+But you’ll need a way to secure your phone while riding.

 We had brought a waist pouch to keep our phone safe, but we couldn’t get to it with all the zipline equipment on.
 So we got a cell phone lanyard at the zipline building instead.
 The lanyard goes around your neck and keeps your phone safe with its straps.